 What is Sietch?

 Sietch is a decentralized, encrypted vault system for operating in hostile, degraded, or disconnected environments.
-It’s built for when the internet burns, surveillance tightens, and movement gets risky.
 Sync data securely across machines—LAN, sneakernet, weak WiFi—without the cloud, without authorities watching.

 Why Sietch?